 OMS/OJH Tutoring Guidelines

-A student’s referral to the STOMP program is based on the recommendation of the STAT team.
-The STAT team determines whether a student receives district-paid tutoring services via the STOMP program.
+A student’s referral to the STOMP program is based on the recommendation of the RTI team.
+The RTI team determines whether a student receives district-paid tutoring services via the STOMP program.

 Tutoring guidelines focus on students who:

-- Students and teachers assigned to STOMP are identified by the STAT and administrative teams.
+- Students and teachers assigned to STOMP are identified by the RTI team and administrative teams.
 Teachers apply to tutor through the building administrator.
-The STAT team recommends tutoring for students based on student need and forward the recommendation to the administrative team for final approval.
+The RTI team recommends tutoring for students based on student need and forward the recommendation to the administrative team for final approval.

 - Teachers must put the tutoring student’s names on the building approved form (form title) with their hourly tutoring for reimbursement on a monthly basis.
 Teachers may not declare tutoring hours after the time sheets have been turned in unless approved by an administrator.

 - District-approved assessments, as determined by the building principal, should be given to each student tutoring to check for student progress.

 - Other examples of student improvement (teacher observation, etc), as approved by the building principal, may also be used for accountability.